 As set out in our SoLR guidance,14 our preference is given to suppliers who volunteer to undertake the role of SoLR.
-Of the submissions we received, a minority - including British Gas - confirmed they wished to volunteer for this role.
+Of the ten submissions we received, four suppliers, including E.ON Next, confirmed they wished to volunteer for this role.